cedozie/Bellabeat-Device-Consumer-Behaviour-Analysis/README.md

 #### Status: Completed

 ### Project Overview
 This project analyzes Fitbit smart device usage data to identitify wellness behaviour patterns among its users.
-The goal is to uncover trends that can **guide Bellabeat’s marketing strategies and engagement models ** for its products (focusing on  Bellabeat Time Smartwatch in this profject).
-The project is part of the Google Data Analytics Capstone context, extended for open-source demonstration and portfolio building.
+The goal is to uncover trends that can **guide Bellabeat’s marketing strategies and engagement models ** for its products (focusing on  Bellabeat Time Smartwatch).
+This project is part of the Google Data Analytics Capstone context, extended for open-source demonstration and portfolio building.

 ### Business Task
 Identify key behavioral trends from Fitbit smart device data analysis to provide actionable insights that can guide Bellabeat’s marketing strategies, enhance user personalization, and support sustainable business growth.